-We had an income tax benefit of \$19.7 million in 2016 compared to income tax expense of \$241.4 million in 2015 and \$388.0 million in 2014.
-The effective income tax rate was 27.1 percent in 2016 compared to 36.5 percent in 2015 and 35.4 percent in 2014.
+We had an income tax benefit of \$56.7 million in 2017 compared to an income tax benefit of \$19.7 million in 2016 and income tax expense of \$241.4 million in 2015.
+The effective income tax rate was 30.7 percent in 2017 compared to 27.1 percent in 2016 and 36.5 percent in 2015.
 Deferred income taxes are provided for temporary differences between the financial reporting basis and the tax basis of our assets and liabilities.
 Recoverability of any tax assets are evaluated and necessary allowances are provided.
 The carrying value of the net deferred tax assets is based on management's judgments using certain estimates and assumptions that we will be able to generate sufficient future taxable income in certain tax jurisdictions to realize the benefits of such assets.
 If these estimates and related assumptions change in the future, additional valuation allowances may be recorded against the deferred tax assets resulting in additional income tax expense in the future.
-(See Note 4 of the Consolidated Financial Statements for additional income tax disclosures.)
+(See Note 5 of the Consolidated Financial Statements for additional income tax disclosures.)

-During 2016, 2015 and 2014, we incurred \$10.3 million, \$16.1 million and \$15.9 million, respectively, of research and development expenses primarily related to the ongoing development of the rotary steerable system tools.
-We anticipate research and development expenses to continue during 2017.
+During 2017, 2016 and 2015, we incurred \$12.0 million, \$10.3 million and \$16.1 million, respectively, of research and development expenses primarily related to the ongoing development of the rotary steerable system tools.
+We anticipate research and development expenses to continue during 2018.